 5. Autoimmune Diseases

-Chronic urticaria can also occur in cases where the immune system attacks its own tissues.
+Chronic urticaria can also occur when the immune system attacks its own tissues.

 6. Idiopathic Factors

 In some cases, no cause can be found.
-This type of urticaria is called idiopathic urticaria.
+This type of urticaria is referred to as idiopathic urticaria.

 Stress affects both the immune and nervous systems.
-People experiencing intense exam periods, work-related problems, family issues, or anxiety disorders may develop stress-induced urticaria.
-During stress, chemicals like cortisol and histamine increase in the body, leading to itching and rashes on the skin.
+Stress-related urticaria can be seen in individuals experiencing intense exam periods, work-related problems, family issues, or anxiety disorders.
+Chemicals such as cortisol and histamine increase during stress, leading to itching and rash on the skin.

-Stress-induced hives often occur in attacks and symptoms disappear when stress levels decrease.
+Stress-related hives often come in attacks and the symptoms disappear when stress decreases.

-Hives are a skin reaction resulting from the body's excessive immune response.
+Hives is a skin reaction caused by the excessive reaction of the body's immune system.
 Exposure to allergens is one of the most common causes of hives.
 Therefore, it is important to avoid allergens.
-For instance, cleaning the home and workplace to avoid exposure to allergens like dust mites, pet fur, pollen is necessary.
+For example, it is necessary to clean in the home and workplace to avoid exposure to allergens such as dust mites, pet dander, and pollen.

 Stress management is also among the factors that can trigger hives.
 Techniques such as breathing exercises and meditation can be used to cope with daily stress.
 Keeping stress levels under control can help the immune system work more balanced.

 Regular exercise can also help reduce the risk of hives.
-Exercise supports overall health and strengthens the immune system.
-It is recommended to engage in at least 150 minutes of moderate-intensity exercise per week.
+Exercising supports overall health and strengthens the immune system.
+It is recommended to do at least 150 minutes of moderate-intensity exercise per week.
+It is advised that individuals, especially those with a history of exercise-induced urticaria, consult a specialist physician before starting an exercise program.

 Adopting healthy lifestyle habits can also reduce the risk of hives.
-Balanced nutrition, adequate sleep, and avoiding smoking and alcohol consumption are habits that can strengthen the immune system and protect the body against diseases.
+Habits such as a balanced diet, adequate sleep, and avoiding smoking and alcohol consumption can strengthen the immune system and protect the body against diseases.

 Frequently Asked Questions